alm7airbi/ACAntiCheat/README.md

 - PacketEvents remains unsupported; ProtocolLib is required for packet interception.
 - Webhook dispatch is basic JSON without embeds; extend if richer formatting is desired.
 - External ban plugin hooks are optional; built-in temp/perma ban fallbacks are used otherwise.
+- Stub Bukkit/ProtocolLib classes ship for offline compilation; real Paper builds should use `-PrealPaper` so the genuine APIs are on the classpath.

 ### Local Paper test plan (real mode)
 1. Uncomment the Paper + ProtocolLib `compileOnly` entries in `build.gradle` and run `./gradlew clean build` on a networked machine.